Find a Lender-Approved Local Conveyancer in Saltney

 Residential Landlord and Tenant Conveyancing solicitors in Saltney

-The firms listed below are a non-comprehensive list of solicitors in Saltney practicing in landlord and tenant law and on the regulations governing different types of tenancies.
-This should include advice on Service charge disputes
+The list below is a non-comprehensive list of solicitors in Saltney specialising in landlord and tenant law and on the regulations governing different types of tenancies.
+This should include advice on Rent Act Protected, Assured and Assured Shorthold tenancies

 • Freeman Jones Solicitors Llp, Herons Way, Chester Business Park, Chester, Cheshire, CH4 9QR